 Brains in a Bar

-The Association of Rice Alumni’s Brains in a Bar series, which mixes socializing and learning in a fun and casual environment, has gone virtual!
-Craft your own cocktail or bring your favorite drink and hear from a lineup of incredible Rice faculty – no matter where you are in the world.
+The Association of Rice Alumni’s Brains in a Bar series mixes socializing and learning in a fun and casual environment.
+Grab a drink and hear from a lineup of incredible Rice faculty and staff.

 CHARLES "CHAZ" LUSK MBA '08

 Business plans don't necessarily capture the fragile moments just before and after any new enterprise launch.
 The ability to anticipate and recognize unexpected challenges and opportunities can mean the difference between success and failure.
 In "Beyond the Business Plan: Start-up Lessons Learned Through the Unexpected," Chaz Lusk '08 led a discussion covering the essential but frequently overlooked aspects of new enterprise development.